-There are several different tours given in August and September.
+There are several different tours given in August and September and early October.

 Central Square and the Watertown Mall: We will start by visiting a number of grocery stores in Central Square and then take the bus to the Watertown Mall where you can shop in a large department and electronic store.
 Be sure to bring exact change of $2.00 (one way) in cash or have $1.70 (one way) on your Charlie Card for the bus ride.
 At total of $4.00 or $3.40 will be needed for a roundtrip.
 This tour last about three hours.

 Harvard Yard and the Square: This tour is to show you practical places in and outside the Yard.
 Where to get tickets for Harvard events, on campus movies, farmer’s markets, bathrooms, cafes, etc. plus places in the Square such as the post office, the cobbler, the hardware store, venues for live music, libraries etc. This tour lasts about two hours.